An air well or aerial well is a structure or device that collects water by

 Radiative: From the late 20th century onwards, passive low-mass, radiative

-  economical.
-New, innovative designs seek to minimise the energy requirements
+not generally economical.
+New, innovative designs seek to minimise the energy

 The most basic and somewhat effective version is dew collection with mulch,

 cover crops (e.g. grass) or horizontal mesh.
 The key is thermal connection